Some random stuff

 SSL beauty, Jan 5th

 So my music computer gave up the ghost and I had to upgrade some gear.
 My reaction to this Solid State Logic Audio Interface was visceral; I had to have it.
-I disregarded any minor issues in the audio reviews, hoping nothing major would turn up.
+I disregarded any minor issues in the audio reviews, hoping nothing major would turn up like it didn't actually work or something.
 I looked at about thirty different Interfaces and there are definitely some sleeker and higher spec ones.
 But some designs are too sleek, so simplified they become fussy and complicated again.
 Give me a dial or two, well spaced out, and in blue and red too.
 Also, I often find that if someone can be bothered to design something that looks really good, it will probably be really good too.
 Let us see

 .................................